 River smallmouth bass often migrate long distances in fall.
 Efficiently cover water to locate moving fish as they adapt to high vs. low water conditions.

-Smallmouth bass have a dramatic seasonal migration as the cold water hits.
-They often migrate 20 to 40 miles during this transition and seldom linger in any one area.
+River smallmouth bass have a dramatic seasonal migration as the cold water hits.
+They often migrate twenty to forty miles during this transition and seldom linger in any one area.
 The system we were fishing today encompasses many miles of free-flowing rocky river that flows into a shallow reservoir.
 Upriver stretches still hold most of the fish and they tend to remain relatively shallow at this time.
-As water temperatures dip from the high into the low 40s, smallmouths will have vacated the shallow upriver stretches in favor of deeper downstream areas.
+As water temperatures dip from the high into the low forties, smallmouth bass will have vacated the shallow upriver stretches in favor of deeper downstream areas.

 Migration Patterns